Best Known For

 The year 1974 brought the release of two more successful Queen albums: Queen II and Sheer Heart Attack.
 The latter was a best-seller, featuring the Top 10 single, "Killer Queen."
 The following year brought more success for May and the band: Queen had their first No. 1 record in America with A Night at the Opera, featuring two of May's ballads: "39" and "The Prophet's Song."
 The album also gave birth to one of Queen's best-known hits—the rock-opera song "Bohemian Rhapsody," with May cranking out a trebly solo on his "Red Special."
 Also that year, Queen began headlining concerts on their world tour.

-For Queen's 1977 album, News of the World, May wrote the song "We are the Champions," another of Queen's greatest hits.
-May applied his knowledge of physics in the recording studio: Using what he knew about sound waves, he created echoes that amplified the stomping and clapping section of the song, creating the illusion that the sounds were coming from a huge crowd of people.
-With "We are the Champions," May strove to create an anthem that inspired audience participation and unity.
+While recording Queen's albums, May applied his knowledge of physics in the recording studio: Using what he knew about sound waves, he created echoes that amplified the stomping and clapping section of the song, creating the illusion that the sounds were coming from a huge crowd of people.
+With "We Will Rock You," May strove to create an anthem that inspired audience participation and unity.
 The song achieved its desired effect at concerts, as crowd members stomped, chanted and clapped along in synchronicity.

 profile name: Brian May profile occupation: